-The following Property guidance note Produced in partnership with Martha Grekos provides comprehensive and up to date legal information covering:
+The following Planning practice note produced in partnership with Celina Colquhoun of 39 Essex Chambers provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.